sebapersson/petab_sciml/docs/src/format.md

 The parameter table follows the same format as in PEtab version 2, with a subset of fields extended to accommodate neural network parameters.
 This section focuses on columns extended by the SciML extension.

 !!! note "Specific Assignments Have Precedence"
     More specific assignments (e.g., `netId.parameters[layerId]` instead of `netId.parameters`) have precedence for nominal values, priors, and other setting.
-For example, if a nominal values is assigned to `netId.parameters` and a different nominal value is assigned to `netId.parameters[layerId]`, the latter is used in place of the former.
+For example, if a nominal values is assigned to `netId.parameters` and a different nominal value is assigned to `netId.parameters[layerId]`, the latter is used.

 ### Detailed Field Description